joannamenghamal/video-inference/README.md

 # Video Inference Pipeline

 A fully serverless video analysis pipeline that uses **YOLO** for real-time object detection and **Amazon Bedrock** for natural language summaries.
-Includes an agentic chat UI to query results.
+Includes a chat UI with natural language querying of processed results.

 ---